Mi Reflejo: Commercial performance

 Internationally, the album peaked at number two on the Argentine albums chart and was certified platinum by the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF).
-It also peaked at fifty-four in Switzerland and certified platinum in Mexico by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
+Mi Reflejo also reached number two in Uruguay, as reported by Cámara Uruguaya del Disco (CUD) in late 2000.
+It peaked at number fifty-four in Switzerland and certified platinum in Mexico by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
 It reached number five on the official Mexican Albums Chart.
 In Spain, the album peaked at number twelve on the Spanish Albums Chart and was certified Platinum in the country for shipping 100,000 copies.
-Mi Reflejo was also commercially successful in Costa Rica where it sold more than 300,000 copies as of 2004.
+It sold three hundred thousand copies in Costa Rica as of 2004, and it was a commercial success in Colombia, Peru and Venezuela as well.
 The album has sold 2.2 million copies worldwide as of 2006.